 Now, things are about to get REAL.
 Get ready to have your mind blown.

-Here are the numbers behind BUYING a home similar to our latest listing in Queen Anne (and of course, this is just for an example—it pencils out the same for anything at the same price point):
+Here are the numbers behind BUYING a home similar to a previous listing we had in Queen Anne (and of course, this is just for an example—it pencils out the same for anything at the same price point):

 - Let’s say you want to buy a place that’s listed at $330,000.